Parenting From The Heart

 • and, of course, fastening seatbelts.

-During this stage of development, our role as parents is to give toddlers ample opportunity to test out new skills, provide positive feedback for their successes and not punish or shame their mistakes while keeping them safe and getting out of the house in time!
+During this stage of development, our role as parents is to give toddlers ample opportunity to test out new skills, build self-esteem, and develop their personality traits.
+We need to provide positive feedback for their successes and not punish or shame their mistakes.

 Because all toddlers are willful, how do you know you’re parenting a strong-willed toddler?